 Persons called up for service in the armed forces are protected by statute from the enforcement of certain court judgments and orders and the exercise of certain legal remedies1, from insecurity of tenure of place of residence or business2, and from loss of benefits under industrial assurance and friendly society contracts3.
 Provision is also made to ensure that such persons receive an amount equal to that which they would otherwise receive as civil remuneration4.

-The categories of service, called 'relevant service', in which persons serving are protected are the following5:
+The categories of service, called 'relevant service', in which persons serving are protected

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.